 1) Result for COCO2017 dataset: The proposed result in Table I was estimated on the COCO validation dataset.
-In all instances, the accuracy in the proposed technique is larger than the Benchmark High-Resolution Network of 0.2 AP in both backbone HRNet-32 and HRNet-W48.
-In addition, the average recall (AR) for HRNet-W32 is 0.3 points higher and 0.2 points higher for HRNet-W48.
-Overall, the experiment outcomes improved modestly in both AP and AR, but dramatically in the event of an obscured keypoint.
+In all instances, the accuracy in the proposed technique is larger than the Benchmark High-Resolution Network of 1.3 and 1.0 AP in backbone HRNet-32 and HRNet-W48 respectively.
+In addition, the average recall (AR) for HRNet-W32 is 0.5 points higher and 0.4 points higher for HRNet-W48.
+Overall, the experiment outcomes improved modestly in both AP and AR, showing that attention mechanisms affect the result.